mike19283/PieLasrRun/README.md

 !commands - The commands !lastrun or !lastrun ClipName are available to everybody.
 The commands !addLast and !removeLast are only available to mods and the broadcaster.
 All commands are case sensitive.

-modCommands - !addLast adds a clip you specify along with the associated keyword.
-Format is !addLast ClipURL, Name.
-To remove from database, type !removeLast Name.
+modCommands - !addLast adds a clip you specify along with the associated Clip Name.
+Format is !addLast ClipURL, Clip Name.
+To remove from database, type !removeLast Clip Name.
 To remove from Last but keep the clip in the database, just type '!removeLast.'

 This program saves more than just clips. this can be used to save text and other links, too!
 Think of this as a bookmarks bar, but for chat.
 This only works for Pokemon currently, but I intend to make a custom bookmark feature that works for all games.
 Mod your bot to prevent potential eaten messages.